What is Elastic Cloud Compute (EC2)

 EC2 stands for Elastic Compute Cloud.
-The service provides virtual servers in the cloud.
-The service as a whole is extremely scalable, meaning that it can grow with your business and can help reduce the amount of traffic forecasting required as it can scale up and down to cope with traffic demands.
+The service provides virtual servers in the cloud and is extremely scalable, meaning that it can grow with your business and can help reduce the amount of traffic forecasting required as it can scale up and down to cope with traffic demands.

 |T2||General Purpose||Burstable Performance|

 |C3/C4||Compute Optimized||High Traffic Web Servers|